ned14/outcome/doc/src/content/_index.md

 {{% snippet "intro_example.cpp" "implementation" %}}

 Each occurance of `OUTCOME_TRY` is a control statement.
-If the returned `result<T>` contains an error information, the function is immediately returned with `result<U>` containing the same error information; otherwise object of type `T` is move-constructed on the stack.
+If the returned `result<T>` contains error information, the function is immediately returned with `result<U>` containing the same error information; otherwise object of type `T` is move-constructed on the stack.

 {{% notice note %}}
 This is the v2 Outcome designed in response to feedback from a [Boost peer review held in